 - Actual Pacifist: Unlike the Sengoku men who are accustomed to killing, she comes from a more peaceful time and thus abhors the thought of killing.

 - All Girls Want Bad Boys: Can be this, depending on the character you choose to pursue.
 She explicitly notes on Masamune's route that she's become the ultimate cliche of a princess who falls in love with the bad boy.
-This trope is inverted, however, if you pursue Hideyoshi or Mitsunari instead.
+This trope is inverted, however, if you pursue Hideyoshi, Mitsunari, or Sasuke instead.

 - All-Loving Hero: When she says that she wants to use her medical skills to save everyone, she means everyone — even her enemies who just kidnapped her.